zdoom-docs/staging/md/Api/Drawing/BrokenLines.md

 # BrokenLines

 <!-- api-declaration -->
-class BrokenLines : Object clearscope;
+class BrokenLines : Object clearScope;

 <!-- api-definition -->
 A container representing an array of lines of text that have been